zyfinity01/IndigiCloud-ENGR489-Project-Automated-Ansible-Installer/Installing-Ubuntu/Installing-Ubuntu.md

 ![This image from Ubuntu shows the lifecycle for various versions](ubuntu-image-lifecycle.png)

-## Step 2: Creating a Bootable USB Drive
+## Step 2: Creating a Bootable CDROM Drive
 Select ISO image, then click open image and select the ISO file for ubuntu that was previously downloaded to your computer.

 Then click plug in, this will make the ISO appear to the server as a bootable CDROM that has been attatched over the network.